 These following American Express cards earn Membership Rewards points that can be transferred to Marriott:

-- The Platinum Card from American Express Terms Apply; Rates and Fees - There's currently a welcome bonus of 75,000 points after spending $5,000 in the first 3 months (terms apply).
-Plus, earn 10x points at U.S. gas stations and U.S. supermarkets for the first 6 months (on up to $15,000 in combined purchases).
+- The Platinum Card® from American Express Terms Apply; Rates and Fees - There's currently a welcome bonus of 100,000 points after spending $6,000 in the first 3 months (terms apply).
+Plus, earn 10x points at U.S. restaurants and U.S. small businesses for the first 6 months (on up to $25,000 in combined purchases).
 This card is an excellent option for anyone looking for premium airport lounge access and other top-notch travel perks.

 - American Express® Gold Card Terms Apply; Rates and Fees - With 4x points at restaratunts worldwide and US supermarkets this card is a top option for dining and grocerty store spending.
 Right now the card is offering 60,000 points after spending $4,000 in the first 6 months (terms apply) as a welcome offer.

-- The Business Platinum Card from American Express Terms Apply; Rates and Fees - Another good card option for airport lounge access.
-It is currently offering a welcome bonus of 75,000 Membership Rewards points after spending $15,000 in the first 3 months (terms apply).
+- The Business Platinum Card® from American Express Terms Apply; Rates and Fees - Another good card option for airport lounge access.
+It is currently offering a welcome bonus of 100,000 Membership Rewards points after spending $15,000 in the first 3 months (terms apply).

-- American Express Business Gold Card Terms Apply; Rates and Fees - This card earns 4x points in the top 2 select categories that you spend the most in each month (up to $150,000 in spend each year).
+- American Express® Business Gold Card Terms Apply; Rates and Fees - This card earns 4x points in the top 2 select categories that you spend the most in each month (up to $150,000 in spend each year).
 Right now you can earn a welcome offer of 35,000 points after spending $5,000 in the first 3 months (terms apply).

 - None - Earn $0.
 This card is a straightforward, no annual fee card that earns 2x points an business purchases (on up to $50,000 per year).